VIJAYALAXMI-SHANKARGOUDA-BIRADAR/Address_Book/README.md

 Date : 20/08/2025

 # 📝 Description
 This Address Book project is a command-line application developed in C using structured programming principles.
-It allows users to manage contact information—name, phone, and email—with full control over:
+It allows users to manage contact information—name, phone, and email with full control over:
 - Creating new contacts with input validation
 - Searching contacts by name, phone, or email (case-insensitive)
 - Editing existing contact details